sjvrijn/sjvrijn.github.io/_posts/2019-09-28-how-to-timeit.md

 	+ Easiest to use
 	+ Setup is dealt with automatically
   - Cons:
-    - Needs Ipython and/or Jupyter installed
+    - Needs IPython and/or Jupyter installed
-	- Gives mean +/- standard deviation as result, when Python documentation suggests looking at the minimum
+	- Gives mean +/- standard deviation as result, while Python's documentation suggests using the minimum

 [1]: https://docs.python.org/3/library/timeit.html